Skip to main content

 • Building fabric maintenance program.
 We have a comprehensive preventive maintenance and repair program (which includes a focus on windows and roof systems) designed to ensure building integrity and reduce energy loss.

 • Cloud migration.
-We have an enterprise initiative to utilize Software as a Service and Cloud-based solutions that will reduce our dependence on our data centers, which will reduce our carbon footprint, over time.
+We have an enterprise initiative to utilize software as a service (SaaS) and cloud-based solutions that will reduce our dependence on our data centers, which will reduce our carbon footprint over time.

 • Efficient fleet vehicles.
 We regularly evaluate our fleet options and plan to continue to transition our fleet to more environmentally efficient vehicles over time.

-The table below outlines our Scope 1, 2 and certain of our Scope 3 (business travel only) emissions data, all of which has been verified by an independent third party since 2013.
-The most recent five years are presented to include a comparison to the pre-pandemic year of 2019, as the period from 2020 to 2022 was impacted by decreased activity as a result of the pandemic.
-In addition, 2011 is included since it serves as the base year for the company’s initial GHG goal.
+The table below outlines our Scope 1, 2 and certain Scope 3 (business travel only) emissions data for the most recent three years, which has been verified by an independent third party.
+In addition, we include data for 2011 since it serves as the base year for the company’s initial GHG emissions reduction goal.
 We use The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard to calculate our Scope 1 and 2 GHG emissions; we use The Greenhouse Gas Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard to calculate our Scope 3 GHG emissions.

 (metric tons CO2e)